top of page

 News Pause & Pray

-Watch or read one story together, then immediately stop and pray for the people involved.
+Watch or read one story together, then stop and pray for the people involved.

 Family “God-Is-Bigger” Jar

-Drop a bean in the jar each time someone voices a worry and prays about it.
-Watch trust “fill up.”
+Drop a bean or coin in the jar each time someone shares a worry and prays about it.

 Gratitude Before Bed

-End the day naming one way you saw God’s goodness despite hard headlines.
+End the day by naming one way you saw God’s goodness.

 Comments